kemapak/code-kitchen/src/html-tree-expandable-list/README.md

 Click the [link](index.html) to open `index.html` with a browser and open developer tools by pressing `option+command+I (⌥+⌘+I)`.

+Please note, you must run the application in a server (localhost or remote).
+In file system, most browsers does not allow loading modules.

 ---
 Return to [Index](../../README.md)